trichelab/arrayHowTo/README.md

 If it's not obvious how to use this information, I can add another section here.
 (Or maybe the IDAT files for the TARGET AML NUP98-NSD1 vs. NUP98-KDM5A comparison)
-One silly example: what genes on chromosome 22 go from being in a "closed" compartment in monocytes to "open" in NK cells?
+Example: what genes on chromosome 22 go from being in a "closed" compartment in monocytes to "open" in NK cells?

 ```R
 library(Homo.sapiens)